yingw787/slogo_team12/DESIGN.md

 ###Overview

 In this project, users will enter commands in a GUI and will see a turtle on the screen move as a result of their commands.
 Logically it follows that we must have a set of classes to deal with everything displayed to the user, and a set of classes to deal with processing the user's command, storing command history, and deciding what actions need to occur to the objects on the screen.
-Half of the public methods of the main "view" class (which will instantiate all the front-end component classes) will serve as the API for communication from front-end to backend, with the ability to send inputed text
+It seems to us that the Model-View-Controller approach will best suit the needs of the project.
+The four APIs described in the introduction will exist as public menthods in the controller and a few counterpart public methods in the front-end and back-end, which will only be used to communicate with the controller.